 Usually I can look up this info online by mid-May, but all the partisan and intra-party bickering over the future of healthcare in this country has left insurance companies scratching their figurative heads over how to price next year’s policies.

 I remember a time when I never gave my health insurance … read on

-It’s the start of a new year or, in health insurance lingo, the start of a new calendar year deductible.
-I’m reposting this from last January, because this month is the best time to start trying to schedule that annual exam or annual wellness visit (it could take weeks, after all, to get an appointment!)
+It’s the start of a new year or, in health insurance lingo, the start ofa new calendar year deductible.
+I’m reposting this from last January, because this month is the best time to start trying to schedule that annual exam or annual wellness visit (it could take weeks, after all, to get an appointment!).

 I usually advise people to get any screening tests or annual … read on

 I started this blog four years ago, the day after President Obama won the general election.
 I needed an instrument to give voice to my frustrations and fears about the direction of our country’s health and healthcare policy.

 I just re-read what I wrote back then:

 So, the Affordable Care Act (ACA or Obamacare, as it’s commonly known), having survived its precipitous birth and a few close-calls with death, is